iwk549/soccer_betting/README.md

 The second part of the project involves using a machine learning algorithm (such as Support Vector Classification or Known Nearest Neighbors) to make predictions based solely on the betting odds offered.

-The three betting_stat files are used to pull in the stored results and update them on www.dosshouse.us
+The three 'betting' files are used to pull in the stored results and update them on www.dosshouse.us